zammad/zammad-admin-documentation/manage/webhook/payload.rst

 .. tip:: **🤓 A more personal payload...**

-  Your Zammad instance also provides default payload as an example.
-This payload *does fit your installation* and provides your custom objects!
+  Your Zammad instance also provides an example for the default payload.
+This payload *does fit your installation* and includes your custom objects!

   .. figure:: /images/manage/webhook/webhook-sample-payload.png
-      :alt: The webhook menu provides a payload for the particular instance in question.
+      :alt: Example Payload provides a payload for the particular instance
       :align: center
       :width: 90%